 Many older adults need continued medical care and rehabilitation after a hospital stay.
-Whether your loved one is recovering from illness, injury, or surgery, skilled nursing facilities and nursing homes are two care options available to your loved one.
-Although the services provided by these facilities are similar and often overlap, there are a few key differences to know and understand.
+If your loved one is recovering from an illness, injury, or surgery, skilled nursing facilities and nursing homes are two options available to provide the extra care they need.
+A skilled nursing facility is ideal for short-term support, while nursing homes offer long-term residential care.
+The services provided by these facilities are similar and often overlap, but there are a few key differences to understand.

 Skilled nursing care is the highest level of medical care you can receive outside of a hospital.
-It is provided by registered nurses (RNs) or other trained, licensed professionals, under the supervision of a doctor.
+It’s provided by registered nurses (RNs) or other trained, licensed professionals under the supervision of a doctor.

-While under skilled nursing care, patients also receive help with personal care, meals, and medication management.
-Although at-home skilled nursing care is an option for some, many patients benefit from access to equipment that is more readily available in a facility, like patient lifts.
+Skilled nursing care patients also receive help with personal care, meals, and medication management.
+Although at-home skilled nursing care is an option for some, many patients benefit from access to equipment that’s more readily available in a facility.

-Nursing homes provide care to seniors who have medical needs that affect their ability to live independently for the long term.
-The typical nursing home resident has a serious health condition that requires specialized medical care on a regular basis, like time-sensitive medications, 24-hour monitoring, and significant assistance with feeding, mobility, and transfers.
+Nursing homes provide care to seniors who have medical needs that affect their ability to live independently.
+The typical nursing home resident has a serious health condition that requires regular or frequent specialized medical care, like time-sensitive medication management, 24-hour monitoring, or significant assistance with feeding, mobility, urinary or fecal incontinence, and transfers.

 Other nursing home services include assistance with activities of daily living — like bathing, toileting, and dressing — as well as housekeeping, meals and dietary counseling, and social and recreational activities.